zhurlik/gradle-selenium-drivers-plugin/README.md

 [![Coverage Status](https://coveralls.io/repos/github/zhurlik/gradle-selenium-drivers-plugin/badge.svg?branch=master)](https://coveralls.io/repos/github/zhurlik/gradle-selenium-drivers-plugin)

 ## Problem
-Usually you need setup a browser for corresponded WebDriver during developing your tests based on Selenium.
+Usually you need to setup a browser for corresponded WebDriver during developing your tests based on Selenium.
 This plugin is going to help with installation.

 ## Opration Systems